mrsuccessful-cyber/passiflora/content/en/docs/Swatches/_index.md

 ![](/drawings/add-color.svg)

-Rosely color palettes are available in various native color swatch formats.
+Rosely colour palettes are available in various native colour swatch formats.

 For detailed install instructions of all supported formats please refer to the documentation of the specific application.